wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 ```

 **Note:** The naming convention is affected by StreamIdPrefix and ApplyPrefixToStreamID settings in data source configuration.
 For more information, see [Data source configuration](xref:OPCUADataSourceConfiguration).

+## Export operation

+The OPC UA EDS adapter is able to export available OPC UA dynamic variables by browsing the OPC UA hierarchies or sub-hierarchies as part of the data source configuration process.
+For more information, see [Data source configuration](xref:OPCUADataSourceConfiguration).